 That’s why I recommend paying yourself first and automating your savings.
 At the beginning of the month, the money you’re saving is automatically transferred out of your account before any other bills are paid.
 This saves you from having to even think about whether to save that money or not.

 I recommend using the CIT Savings Builder to get started.
-You’ll need a minimum monthly balance of $100 to open the account, and if you deposit at least $100 every month, you’ll receive a generous 0.55% interest rate.
-This is much higher than what most savings accounts offer.
+You’ll need a minimum monthly balance of $100 to open the account, and if you deposit at least $100 every month, you’ll have a higher interest rate than what most savings accounts offer.

 6. Stay on Top of Your Credit